Telsey Advisory Group Upgrades Foot Locker (FL)

 What is the Fund Sentiment?

 There are 715 funds or institutions reporting positions in Foot Locker.
-This is a decrease of 22 owner(s) or 2.99% in the last quarter.
-Average portfolio weight of all funds dedicated to FL is 0.18%, an increase of 30.16%.
-Total shares owned by institutions increased in the last three months by 3.75% to 102,041K shares.
-The put/call ratio of FL is 1.02, indicating a bearish outlook.
+This is a decrease of 23 owner(s) or 3.12% in the last quarter.
+Average portfolio weight of all funds dedicated to FL is 0.18%, an increase of 30.56%.
+Total shares owned by institutions increased in the last three months by 3.58% to 101,971K shares.
+The put/call ratio of FL is 0.86, indicating a bullish outlook.

 Foot Locker Background Information